What is the Protect App-Based Drivers & Services Act?

 How would this measure protect public safety?

-State law also makes it difficult for rideshare and delivery service companies to implement many customer and public safety protections.
+State law also makes it difficult for rideshare and delivery network companies to implement many customer and public safety protections.
 The measure would implement new customer and public safety protections.
 The measure would provide for:

 - Recurring background checks of drivers